-The first step in this project is to collect the experimental data that will be used in estimating the material properties of this tissue.
-In this project we are using simulated experimental data so that we have some hope that this will be an achievable task.
-You can see typical experimental data from a real cardiac trabecula that would be used in a lab here: https://youtu.be/VHZyPEpxsc.
+achievable task.
+You can see typical experimental data from a real cardiac trabecula that would be used in a lab here: https://youtu.be/\VHZyPEpxsc.

-Since our model is homogeneous and transversly isotropic, we can reduce the data required to parameterise the model to two stress-strain relationships - one for the fibre direction and one of the orthogonal cross-fibre direction (see Fig. 4.6).
-Sample data we will use is shown in Fig. 4.7 and the segmentation method we will use to extract the numerical values of the data is shown in Fig. 4.8.
+Since our model is homogeneous and transversely isotropic, we can reduce the data required to parameterise the model to two stress-strain relationships - one for the fibre direction and one of the orthogonal cross-fibre direction (see Fig. 1.169).
+Example data similar to what we will use is shown in Fig. 1.170 and a potential segmentation method used to extract the numerical values of the data is shown in Fig. 1.171.

-Fig. 4.7: Sample "experimental" data that could be used to estimate the material properties of our cardiac tissue model.
+Fig. 1.170: Example "experimental" data that could be used to estimate the material properties of our cardiac tissue model.
+This is not the data to be used in this project.